ApolinarO/SDR/Spikes/AWS_Info_Spike/README.md

 1. Github setup and cloning the project
 2. RShiny on the local machine
-3. AWS server setuo and RShiny configuration for it (Optional): Setting up the project on _ShinyApps_.io
+	(Optional): Setting up the project on _ShinyApps_.io
+3. AWS Server Setup & RShiny Configuration
 4. AWS Server restart
 	(Optional): DNS Setup

 ## Notes
 - 1 Completed
-- 2 TO DO
+- 2 Current
 - 3 TO DO
 - 4 Completed